OUR TEAM

 SENIOR ROWING COACH

 Miguel is a former elite rower with the Spanish Rowing Team (1988-1994).
-He competed at the highest levels in international regattas, including Junior World Championship, Senior World Championship, and was a finalist in the double scull at the 1992 Olympic Games held in Barcelona.
+He competed at the highest levels in international regattas, including the Junior World Championship, Senior World Championship, and was a finalist in the double scull at the 1992 Olympic Games held in Barcelona.

 KELLY KAY